 For a user-friendly filter option, OASE BioSmart filter comes with both a sludge drain feature and a cleaning indicator.
 With the built-in cleaning mechanism and the temperature gauge, OASE BioSmart is full of features to keep your pond healthy and clean.

-3. Best Choice Products 4000 – Best Fish Pond Filter System
+4. Best Choice Products 4000 – Best Koi Pond Filter

 Pond Boss FM002P includes an eco-friendly water kit that includes the nozzle and pump, plus it is energy efficient, quiet, and good for the earth.
 When you purchase this kit, you save money instead of purchasing the pump, filter, and nozzle separately.
 It runs on a single cord and is good for ponds that are 500 gallons or less.